TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Gobox.md

 The `command` was executed succesfully.

-But we are probably into a docker `container`, because it's really strange to gain access as `root`.
+However, we are probably inside a Docker `container`, since it's unusual to gain direct access as `root`.

-To check we it `run` the following:
+To confirm this, we run the following:

 <br />